What is a Comprehensive Plan?

 Why is the City Updating Its Comprehensive Plan?

 State law requires that Comprehensive Plans be updated at least every 10 years, and align with the Metropolitan Council’s Regional Systems related to highways, transit, airports, wastewater services, parks and open space.
 Champlin’s last Comprehensive Plan update was completed in 2008.
-The City is required to complete the Comprehensive Plan update, submit it to the Metropolitan Council for review and approval, and adopt it by the end of 2018.
+The City is required to complete the Comprehensive Plan update, submit it to the Metropolitan Council for review and approval, and adopt it.

 Process and Timeline